-As part of our Worldette Heroine series, Amy Huang profiles activist Nasima Rahmani, who battled through Afghanistan’s political turmoil to achieve ongoing triumphs in education and women’s rights.
+As part of our Worldette Heroine series, Amy McPherson profiles activist Nasima Rahmani, who battled through Afghanistan’s political turmoil to achieve ongoing triumphs in education and women’s rights.

 Nasima Rahmani’s life in Afghanistan has been surrounded by political unrest, war and violation of women’s rights.
 As a determined young woman, she looked to education as a tool to develop herself and to build a future for herself.

 Unfortunately, like many other women around her, education was hard to come by.
 She first enrolled into tertiary education in 1991 and had to postpone her studies due to the Islamic revolution, then the rule of the Taliban.

 Many of the women who studied with her never returned to formal education.
 Nasima eventually graduated in 2003 from the Faculty of Law in Kabul University, 12 years after she first enrolled.